craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 --template-file
-: The template file for generating new migrations.
-This can be either a path alias (e.g. `@app/migrations/template.php`) or a file path.
-Defaults to `vendor/craftcms/cms/src/updates/migration.php.template`.
+: the template file for generating new migrations.
+This can be either a [path alias](guide:concept-aliases) (e.g. "@app/migrations/template.php")
+or a file path.